CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/neubau/index.en.md

     </div>
 </div>

-The [model of such an individual room](/en/room-model) is currently on display in [several places](/en/map) in Heidelberg.
+The exhibition of such a [single room](/en/room-model) took place in the past at various places in Heidelberg, e.g. on the Universitätsplatz.
+At present, the model is on [our property](/en/map).

 In recognition of its innovative flexible way of living and sustainable construction concept focusing on common space, the project is supported by the Federal Ministry for Construction and obtained a grant over € 2.2 million under the “Variowohnen” future investment program.

-## Old House

-The old administrative building which lies north adjacent to the new building will be given a new life: young people will put up self-made living boxes, and the surrounding building shell will be used for common spaces to get and study together, to do creative work.
-On the ground floor, several seminar rooms are planned for both internal and external projects.
-The orientation year in the old building is an important part of our holistic education concept.

-{{< img src="altbau_wide" attr="Christian Buck 2016" >}}
-    {{< img src="altbau_wide" attr="Christian Buck 2016" />}}
-    {{< img src="altbau_back" attr="Christian Buck 2016" />}}
-{{< /img >}}

-The International Building Exhibition, an Excellence Initiative of the German government for urban planning, is active in Heidelberg until 2022 to work on future-oriented solutions for urban planning and social challenges.
-In 2015, the Collegium Academicum’s initiative was selected by the IBA Heidelberg as an IBA-PROJECT under the motto “Wissen schafft Stadt” (knowledge-based urbanism).
+The International Building Exhibition (IBA), an Excellence Initiative of the German government for urban planning, was active in Heidelberg from 2013 to 2022 to work on future-oriented solutions for urban planning and social challenges.
+In 2015, the Collegium Academicum’s initiative was selected by the IBA Heidelberg as an [IBA-PROJEKT](https://iba.heidelberg.de/de/projekte/collegium-academicum) under the motto “Wissen schafft Stadt” (knowledge-based urbanism).
+Since then, the IBA is supporting both the new building and the old buildings.

-Assisted by the Institute for Energy and Environmental Research (_IFEU_), the project shall also serve as a real-life model for research on living conditions that save space and offer a high quality of life.
+Assisted by the Institute for Energy and Environmental Research ([ifeu](https://www.ifeu.de/projekt/suprastadt/)), the project shall also serve as a real-life model for research on living conditions that save space and offer a high quality of life.
 The principle of sufficiency (to focus on the essential) is reflected in the experimental living, common space design and rooms for creative work.